soteenstudio/lightscript-highlighter/README.md

 - Suggestion

 ## Changelogs
-If you want to see the changelogs of this project, you can visit the yyxx page.
+We have saved all the changelogs on this project in the changelogs page.

 [See changelogs](https://github.com/soteenstudio/lightscript-highlighter/blob/main/plugin/CHANGELOGS.md)

 ## Contributing
-If you would like to contribute to this project, you can visit our repository.
+We are open to contributions to this project, you can see how to do it on the contribution page.

 [Submit a contribution](https://github.com/soteenstudio/lightscript-highlighter/blob/main/CONTRIBUTING.md)